MutsFM/computercraft/elevator-inc/README.md

 ### Controller Computer
 The back of your controller computer needs to be placed against a block against which in turn the elevator track is placed on at the other side.
 Alternatively, the elevator track can be placed against the back of the controller computer.

 On your controller computer, you need to install the startup-c and floorcontroller programmes.
-You need to title the startup-c programme as startup.
-You need to replace "Floor1" in the first line of the floorcontroller programme with the corresponding floor number, e.g. "Floor6".
-Note that groundfloor should be entered as "Floor0".
+You need to title the startup-c programme as `startup`.
+You need to replace `"Floor1"` in the first line of the floorcontroller programme with the corresponding floor number, e.g. `"Floor6"`.
+Note that groundfloor should be entered as `"Floor0"`.

 On your controller computer on the **lowest** floor of your building that you want players to access, you should not install the floorcontroller programme, but rather the floorcontroller-lf programme.
-You however need to title the floorcontroller-lf programme as floorcontroller.
+You however need to title the floorcontroller-lf programme as `floorcontroller`.

 ### Touchscreen Computer
 The touchscreen computer requires a 2 wide, 3 high construction of monitors, to be placed on the right side of the touchscreen computer.

 On your touchscreen computer, you need to install the startup-t and touchscreen programmes.
 You need to title the startup-t programme as startup.
-You need to replace "Floor1" in the first line of the touchscreen programme with the corresponding floor number, e.g. "Floor6".
-Note that the groundfloor should be entered as "Floor0".
+You need to replace `"Floor1"` in the first line of the touchscreen programme with the corresponding floor number, e.g. `"Floor6"`.
+Note that the groundfloor should be entered as `"Floor0"`.

 **NOTE:** If you wish, you can customise the colors on the screen by changing the color codes in the section 'Color Customisation Options'.

 **NOTE:** The touchscreen programme in this repository is for a 7 floor building, however in the folder "ts" you can find additional touchscreen programmes for buildings with more floors.
 The number behind "touchscreen" indicates for how many floors that programme is designed.
 For example, touchscreen20n is designed for a building with 20 floors and is presented in a numpad design rather than the original design.
-You however need to title these programmes as **touchscreen** on your computer in Minecraft, in order for the system to work.
+You however need to title these programmes as `touchscreen` on your computer in Minecraft, in order for the system to work.
 If the exact amount of floors for your building is not covered, it is advised to select the first higher numbered touchscreen, and then delete the non-required floors from both the screen and listen functions, using the computer in Minecraft.

 **NOTE:** In the original design, touchscreen programmes for up to 10 floors display all available floors on the screen.
 Touchscreen programmes for more than 10 floors use multiple pages to display all floors.
 In the numpad design, a maximum of 25 floors is displayed at one page, with the possiblity to display more than 25 floors by using multiple pages.

 ### Cart Dispenser Computer
 To be added